luislobo6/Citi_Bike_Analytics/README.md

 Have fun!

-The data was extracted from all months of 2016, then stored the csv in a "data" folder insdide this project, if you want to run the jupyter notebook, then you need to crerate this folder and put all months of 2016 in it, the website is:
+The data was extracted from all months of 2016, then stored the csv in a "data" folder inside this project, if you want to run the jupyter notebook, then you need to create this folder and put all months of 2016 in it, the website is:
 [city bike]: https://www.citibikenyc.com/system-data